 This step isn’t as simple as learning how to use Microsoft Word or understanding how to protect your mobile devices.
 And that is primarily because it involves constant upkeep and continuous maintenance.

-However, the smartest way to go about IT evolution is to partner with a pro.
+However, the smartest way to go about IT evolution is to partner with a pro rather than just rushing into a big change blindly.
 An IT consultant can provide you with strategic IT services and guidance on industry trends and technology best practices.
 They can even build you an in-depth IT roadmap and outline the custom path that successfully gets you from current needs to future goals.

 In fact, it’s more important than ever to carefully consider partnering with an IT services pro.
 This is because SMBs are starting to realize the impact technology can have on their business.
 As a result, nearly half of SMBs plan to increase technology-related spending.